cm2435/gpt_from_scratch/README.md

 ### Implementation Strategy
 We will adopt a "fill-in-the-blanks" approach, where you will complete code snippets with provided references and support.
 This method ensures that everyone can participate, regardless of their prior experience with PyTorch or mathematical concepts.

+## Project Details
+### Lab notes
+Inside of **notes** will be a weekly uploaded markdown file giving a set of potential pointers to accompany the in person lab.
+Read them as your enter that part of the project!

 ### Reference Implementation
 Much of the implementation will be adapted from Karpathy's [nanoGPT](https://github.com/karpathy/nanoGPT), with modifications to include unit tests and make the content more accessible.